-A research community cares about a question whose answer is determined by a fixed but unknown collection of structural parameters $\omega \in \Omega \subset \mathbb{R}^n$ .
-We occasionally refer to $\omega$ as the state.
-The research question is formalized as a subset $Q \subseteq \{1, ..., n\}$ , indicating the structural parameters that the researcher wishes to learn.
+A research community cares about a question whose answer is determined by an unknown collection of fixed parameters $\omega \in \Omega \subset \mathbb{R}^n$.
+We occasionally refer to ω as the state.
+The research question is formalized as a subset $Q \subseteq \{1, ..., n\}$, indicating the fixed parameters that the researcher wishes to learn.

 Time is discrete.
 At every period t=1,2,..., a real-valued vector $\theta^t \in \Theta$ of context parameters is realized.
-We will often refer to a realization of $\theta$ as a context.
-While $\omega$ represents structural constants of a phenomenon of interest (e.g., returns to education), $\theta$ represents transient, circumstantial aspects of a periodic data set (e.g., whether assignment of students to educational treatments in a particular setting is random).
-We assume that $\Theta$ is compact and convex.
+We will often refer to a realization of θ as a context.
+While ω represents structural constants of a phenomenon of interest (e.g., returns to education), θ represents transient, circumstantial aspects of a periodic data set (e.g., whether assignment of students to educational treatments in a particular setting is random).
+We assume that Θ is compact and convex.
 If research is conducted in period t, then a vector of observed variables (referred to as statistics) $s^t \in S$ and a vector of unobserved variables $u^t \in U$ are generated.
-We require that each of $S, U, \Theta$ is a subset of some Euclidean space.
-For expositional convenience, the key definitions in this section proceed as if $S, U, \Omega$ are all finite; extension to the continuum case is straightforward.
+We require that each of S, U, Θ is a subset of some Euclidean space.
+For expositional convenience, the key definitions in this section proceed as if S, U, Ω are all finite; extension to the continuum case is straightforward.